DirectCourse MN Crosswalks

 3. Suggested Modules using CES Courses and DHS Benefit Lessons – provides a suggested training plan organized into modules available on the MN DirectCourse Website.

-4. APPENDIX – offers additional resources to help you design and develop your training program.
+4. Appendix – offers additional resources to help you design and develop your training program.

 6. Developing Your Training Plan – provides some guidance for designing and developing an effective training program/ plan for employees.

-These charts show how the CES courses align with the MN employment services, MN DHS suggested competencies, and the National CESP and ACRE Certification Domains.
+These charts show how the CES courses align with the MN employment services, MN DHS competencies, and the National CESP and ACRE Certification Domains.

 Foundational

-MN New Employment Services July 1, 2018
+MN Employment Services

 Basic Employment Services and Benefits Training